boomcrypto/clarity-deployed-contracts/README.md

 ### Update from Blockchain

+Change the api node in `scripts/constants.mjs` if you don't want to use Hiro's api node.

 1. In branch `main`,
    1. call `pnpm run start` to pull new contracts since the last call (stored in `last-block.txt`).
    2. call `pnpm run update:name` to check all contract deployers and add them to a list of they own a BNS name.